 came from her mother, and so on back to the beginning.

-we can clock it.
+DNA, we can clock it.
 Mutations occur at a specific rate.
 By

 measuring the differences between two persons Mitochondrial DNA we can

 measure the amount of mutation, and then calculate how many generations

 it would take to produce that much mutation.
 We can then work

-our way backwards to the point where all humanity had to have had a common ancestor, the
+our way backwards to the point where all humanity had to have had a common

-own DNA tells us that once upon a time, they must have been
+have their own DNA tells us that once upon a time, they must have been

 separate free-living organisms.
 Just another species of unicellular